History of Bhutan: International relations, 1972–present

 When civil war broke out in Pakistan in 1971, Bhutan was the first nation to recognize the new government of Bangladesh, and formal diplomatic relations were established in 1973.
 An event in 1975 may have served as a major impetus to Bhutan to speed up reform and modernization.
 In that year, neighboring Sikkim's monarchy, which had endured for more than 300 years, was ousted following a plebiscite in which the Nepalese majority outvoted the Sikkimese minority.
 Sikkim, long a protectorate of India, became India's twenty-second state.

 To further ensure its independence and international position, Bhutan gradually established diplomatic relations with other nations and joined greater numbers of regional and international organizations.
 Many of the countries with which Bhutan established relations provided development aid.
-Moderization of daily life brought new problems to Bhutan in the late 1980s.
+Modernization of daily life brought new problems to Bhutan in the late 1980s.
 Television broadcast was official introduced in Bhutan in 1999.